tkm315/Day-7/README.md

 OR : Use the OR operator to combine multiple boolean expressions.

 LIMIT , OFFSET : Use the PostgreSQL LIMIT OFFSET clause to retrieve a subset of rows returned by a query.

+FETCH vs LIMIT wich one is better ?
+If you are working on PostgreSQL and are not concerned about SQL standard compatibility, you can use whichever is more convenient.
+However, if your projects may also interact with other databases, fetch is a better choice due to its standardization.